kellybertels/FoodYourWay/README.md

-# donation
+# Food your Way App
- Repo for Kotlin Version of Donation App
+ Repository for Kotlin Version of Donation App, adapted to Food Your way Delivery App